 This is hugely important: a) it ensures that the programme has the resources it needs to succeed, b) it pivots the organisation though 90° to be cross-functional and c) it moves the company away from capex funding and to operational expenditure.

 In general, each team will follow this method:

 One of these teams focuses on building the strategic cloud infrastructure, and iteratively improving its capability and hardening its security.
 The other engineering teams take on product backlogs based on the 6Rs backlog, and work their way through the transformation.
 Crucially, they retain responsibility for the maintenance of each application once they have put it into production.

 The teams interate through their product backlogs in successive sprints, constantly delivering.
 Over time, as they have transformed their products, they will begin to receive new requests to enhance functionaility or to deal with a fault, and they will assume the status of a Squad.

 Let's not forget that this is not a simple technology programme, with a straightforward business case.
 This is a whole company initiative and is best done as part of the whole digital mastery initiative.

 The Exec Committee must be fully engaged and fully committed, and the work must be properly funded.
 If your CFO baulks at the cost, then remember that this journey is about transitioning your company to be wholly customer-centric.
 It's about staying relevant and its about staying in business.

 So... no need to talk about a particular ROI, although a busines case could be built.
 This work is essential to your company's future success.

 Nevertheless, some of the benefits that your organisation may look foreard to include:

-Aston Beck can help you set up and run a Cloud Transformation programme, to turn your technical debt into technical wealth.
+You will probably need help you set up and run a Cloud Transformation programme, to turn your technical debt into technical wealth.